Archie9010/Quiz/README.md

 * Featured at the top of the page, Logo and title of the website can be found.
-* Score board after answering on 10 questions
+* Scoreboard after completing 10 questions
-* Checking all answers.
+* Button designed to check all correct answers.

 ## Testing